Delayed Rebounds in the Two-Ball Bounce Problem: Numerical results from the linear dashpot model

 \subsection{Second bounce}

 In this section, we analyze the height of the upper ball on the second bounce, specifically studying the delayed rebound effect with the second bounce higher than the first.
 Figure \ref{2ndbounce} shows a comparison of the second bounce height to the height of the first bounce using $\varepsilon=0.816$ as an illustrative example.
-This plot shows that most cases of the delayed rebound effect occur for small initial drop gaps and small mass ratios, Qualitatively resembling the ICM result in Figure \ref{ICM2bounce}.
+This plot shows that most cases of the delayed rebound effect occur for small initial drop gaps and small mass ratios.
 The region expands as $\varepsilon$ increases.
 As expected, the small mass-ratio limits are approximately achieved in the elastic case ($\varepsilon=1$), when the initial collisions between the floor and the two balls are independent ($\tau_d/\tau_f=1$).

-In Figure \ref{bounce12}, the first and second bounce heights are compared.
+In Fig. \ref{bounce12}, the first and second bounce heights are compared.
 It is evident that the delayed rebound effect is most prominent in cases where the first bounce is low, often lower than the initial drop height.
 The highest second bounces on an absolute scale occur when the first bounce is also high.
 Some of these do slightly exceed the first bounce, but these cases are relatively few.

-Visual inspection gives a general sense of the causes of the delayed rebound effect that is confirmed by systematic comparison.
+The general sense of the delayed rebound effect obtained by visual inspection is confirmed by systematic comparison.
 For the parameter ranges studied, 12.3\% of combinations resulted in the delayed rebound effect.
-Of these , 93\% occurred in cases where the first bounce was lower than the ICM prediction.
+Of these, 93\% occurred in cases where the first bounce was lower than the ICM prediction.
 However, having a first bounce lower than the ICM prediction was not highly predictive; only 22\% of these cases have a higher second bounce.

 Typically, the lower ball is not in contact with the floor when the balls collide for the second bounce, and the balls make a single contact with each other.
 When the lower ball is in contact with the floor, multiple contacts between the balls are possible, in a manner that is qualitatively similar to the first bounce.
 These cases lead to a noticeably lower second bounce than others in nearby parameter space.